Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: METHOD

 \subsection{Adaptive Memory for Stochastic Gradient Descent}

 We found that the most variance-sensitive component in the adaptive momentum formula is the difference \( \Delta f = f(x_{t-1}, s_t) - f(x_t, s_t) \), where \(f(x_t, s_t)\) are stochastic function evaluations using a data batch \( s_t \) sampled at time \( t \).
 Evaluating the loss at two different points on the same batch is inefficient, while using different batches introduces significant noise and instability into the estimate.
-To address this, we apply two practical modifications detailed in Algorithm~\ref{alg:unified}: \begin{itemize} \item Clip \( \beta \) to the interval \( [0, \beta_{\max}] \), with \( \beta_{\max} < 1 \) (0.9 in experiments of Section~\ref{experiments}). \item Replace \( f(x_{t-1}, s_t) - f(x_t, s_t) \) with a first-order approximation around \( x_t \):

-\end{itemize} We apply similar adjustments to the AdamW setting.
+To address this, we apply two practical modifications detailed in Algorithm~\ref{alg:unified}: \begin{itemize} \item Clip \( \beta \) to the interval \( [0, \beta_{\max}] \), with \( \beta_{\max} < 1 \) (0.9 in experiments of Section~\ref{experiments}). \item Replace \( f(x_{t-1}, s_t) - f(x_t, s_t) \) with a first-order approximation around \( x_t \): \end{itemize} We apply similar adjustments to the AdamW setting.
 While our notation assumes a fixed learning rate \( \eta \), our framework also supports dynamic learning rates.
-Full algorithmic and implementation details for all Adaptive Memory variants are provided in the Supplement.
+Full algorithmic and implementation details for all Adaptive Memory variants are provided in the Supplement Section~\ref{sec:algo}.

 [1]{#1} [1]{#1}